Jeshikha/console-finances/README.md

 ## Challenges and Learning Curve
-Calculating Average Change: Determining the correct formula for calculating the average change while considering the number of months was a significant challenge.
+### Calculating Average Change:
+• Determining the correct formula for calculating the average change while considering the number of months was a significant challenge.
+### Research
-Research from MDN (Mozilla Developer Network) and guidance from my mentor Drew were instrumental in overcoming this challenge.
+• MDN (Mozilla Developer Network) and guidance from my mentor Drew were instrumental in overcoming this challenge.
+### String Concatenation:
-String Concatenation: Combining strings and variables for generating the analysis report required understanding the concept of string concatenation in JavaScript, which was supported by resources from MDN.
+• Combining strings and variables for generating the analysis report required understanding the concept of string concatenation in JavaScript, which was supported by resources from MDN.
+### Precision Rounding:
-Precision Rounding: Achieving rounding to the nearest hundredth for the average change involved using appropriate JavaScript functions, with guidance from both MDN and my mentor.
+• Achieving rounding to the nearest hundredth for the average change involved using appropriate JavaScript functions, with guidance from both MDN and my mentor.

 ## Collaborative Efforts